secretagentan/intro-to-es2015/readme.md

-# ES 2015
+# 🚀 EcmaScript 2015

 In Squads research the following new features in EcmaScript 2015.

-Fork, clone and add this repository as an upstream.
+Fork, clone and add this [repository as an upstream](https://help.github.com/articles/configuring-a-remote-for-a-fork/).

 Create a new markdown file with code samples and be prepared to present a short example of each.